Technology has never evolved as quickly as it does today and that certainly won’t change in 2023.

 2022 is expected to be a big year for VR with several of the biggest players in the industry releasing new products.
 One of the most anticipated of these is Meta’s Quest 3.

-Formerly known as Oculus, the company’s Quest 2 is one of the best-selling headsets on the market today.
+Formerly known as Oculus, the company’s Quest 2 (see VPN for Oculus Quest 2 for more information) is one of the best-selling headsets on the market today.

 Current rumours suggest that the product won’t actually be called the Quest 3, though it will be a successor to the current hardware.